ckeditor/ckeditor5/packages/ckeditor5-list/docs/features/lists.md

     * For bulleted lists: `'disc'`, `'circle'` and `'square'`.
     * For numbered lists: `'decimal'`, `'decimal-leading-zero'`, `'lower-roman'`, `'upper-roman'`, `'lower-latin'` and `'upper-latin'`.
-* The {@link module:list/documentlistproperties/documentliststartcommand~DocumentListStartCommand `documentListStart`} command which is a Boolean and defaults to `false` (meaning a list starts with `1`).
+* The {@link module:list/documentlistproperties/documentliststartcommand~DocumentListStartCommand `documentListStart`} command which is a Number and defaults to `1` (meaning a list starts with `1`).
 If enabled, it accepts a numerical value for the `start` attribute.

 	```js
     editor.execute( 'documentListStart', { startIndex: 3 } );